RRethy/vim-illuminate/README.md

 # Overview

-Vim plugin for automatically highlighting other uses of the word under the cursor using either LSP, Tree-sitter, or regex matching.
+Neovim plugin for automatically highlighting other uses of the word under the cursor using either LSP, Tree-sitter, or regex matching.

 ![gif](https://media.giphy.com/media/mSG0nwAHDt3Fl7WyoL/giphy.gif)